SchweizerischeBundesbahnen/api-principles/eventdriven/principles.md

 point, use our ESTA Blueprints ([internal Link](http://esta.sbb.ch/Esta+Blueprints)).

 ### `SHOULD` use either Apache AVRO or JSON as data format
-The preferred data format for asynchronous apis in the SBB are either [JSON](https://www.json.org/json-en.html) or [Apache AVRO](https://avro.apache.org/docs/current/spec.html)
+The preferred data format for asynchronous APIs in the SBB are either [JSON](https://www.json.org/json-en.html) or [Apache AVRO](https://avro.apache.org/docs/current/spec.html)
 If you have to decide which one, choose the data format based on what your customer / consumers are comfortable with.
 Additionally, please check out the [confluent blog](https://www.confluent.io/blog/avro-kafka-data/) about differences of the two formats.

-You `SHOULD NOT` use legacy data formats such as [Xml](https://en.wikipedia.org/wiki/XML) and [Java Object Serialization Stream Protocol](https://docs.oracle.com/javase/6/docs/platform/serialization/spec/protocol.html).
+You `SHOULD NOT` use legacy data formats such as [Xml](https://en.wikipedia.org/wiki/XML) or [Java Object Serialization Stream Protocol](https://docs.oracle.com/javase/6/docs/platform/serialization/spec/protocol.html).
-It's almost impossible to  fulfill the principles laid out in this document because of numerous issues around versioning, compatibility and security considerations.
+It's almost impossible to  fulfill the principles laid out in this document because of numerous issues around versioning, compatibility and security considerations of these technologies.

 ### `SHOULD` use either Apache AVRO schema or JSON schema
 Both are supported by the Kafka schema registry and as a linkable resource from the [developer portal](https://developer.sbb.ch).